apache/cassandra-java-driver/changelog/README.md

 ### 4.11.0 (in progress)

+- [new feature] JAVA-2830: Add mapper support for Java streams
 - [bug] JAVA-2928: Generate counter increment/decrement constructs compatible with legacy C* versions
 - [new feature] JAVA-2872: Ability to customize metric names and tags